gianlazz/gianlazz.github.io/_drafts/_posts/indoor-high-efficiency-urban-farming-gardening-solutions.md

 <span class="image right"><img src="{{ "/uploads/2018/03/05/20180304_184135.jpg" | absolute_url }}" alt="" /></span>

-Over the course of writing and researching this subject I spent hours scouring products and solutions online.
+Through writing and researching this subject I spent hours scouring products and solutions online.
 I found countless options, techniques and potential routes to take.
 One thing that I found in common though with anything that looked remotely high yield or aesthetically pleasing, (let alone both) came at quite a price premium.
 Also the amount of options really left me as a newcomer initially very confused and overwhelmed with all of the options.

 Most of the ones that I liked the look of, based on the yield, energy commitment, maintenance and reviews typically came in at many hundreds of dollars.